 The Best Things to do in Belize

-This tiny English-speaking Central American nation is a wonderland of the ancient and adrenaline-inducing, the natural and divine, and there is no shortage of unique and amazing things to do in Belize for both the casual and intrepid visitor.
+This tiny English-speaking Central American nation is a wonderland of the ancient and adrenaline-inducing, the natural and divine.
+There is no shortage of unique and amazing things to do in Belize for both the casual and intrepid visitor.

 A Year in Belize